izabelagorzela/libraryApplication/README.md

 The application delivers the functionality of public library support for readers.
-It requires a sql database that you can create by executing the sql script in the library_copy.sql file.
+It requires a sql database that you can create by executing the sql script in the library_copy.sql file (default configuration).
 It is located in the resources for the whole application.
 To run the application, proceed as follows:
 1) start the server